Juliana Dumas (she/her)

 Scott Proctor (he/him)

 Scott Proctor is a ceramicist and mixed media sculptor living and working in Austin, TX.
 Scott has is BFA in Ceramics from Western Michigan University and his MFA in Ceramics from the University of Texas at Austin.
 Scott has shown his work extensively in Texas and throughout the US.
 Scott is one of the co-founders of MASS contemporary art gallery here in East Austin.
-Scott is 1/2 of Nom Ceramics along with his wife Rebeca Milton.
+Scott is 1/2 of Nom Ceramics along with his wife Rebeca Proctor.
 He is currently excited as it gets to be teaching and working along side of the creative community here in Austin!

 Rebeca Proctor (she/her)

-Rebeca Milton is a Houston born artist living and working in Austin, Texas.
+Rebeca Proctor is a Houston born artist living and working in Austin, Texas.
 She received her Bachelor of Fine Arts from the University of Texas at Austin in 2018.
 While in school, she studied sculpture using a variety of materials and processes, from casting bronze to digital fabrication.
 She received scholarships from UT to attend workshops at different arts organizations around the country.
 Rebeca spent the summer after graduation at Anderson Ranch Arts Center in Colorado, where she was the 3D Specialist intern.
 There, she assisted and worked with established artists from all around the world, teaching workshops on a variety of sculptural methods.
 She now primarily creates hand-built vessels and sculptural objects with intricately glazed surfaces.
 Rebeca views hand building with clay as a valuable tool to increase self-awareness, mindfulness, and creative problem solving.
 She’s currently teaching a hand building class at East Side Pot Shop, in addition to offering workshops to the greater Austin community.

 Ryan McKerley (he/him)